tolstoyevsky/mmb/hubot-rocketchat/README.md

 ## Installing external scripts

-`EXTERNAL_SCRIPTS` is a comma-separated list of the scripts which must be installed.
-To install a script from the official NPM registry, simply specify its name in the list.
-To install a script from its GitHub repository, use the following format: `git:github-username/repo-name`.
+`EXTERNAL_SCRIPTS` is a comma-separated list of the packages, containing the scripts which are intended to empower Hubot.
+* To install a package from the official NPM registry, simply specify its name in the list.
+* To install a package from its GitHub repository, use the following format: `git:github-username/repo-name`.
 In this case the script will be installed from the `master` branch.
 To specify a different branch follow the format: `git:github-username/repo-name@target-branch`.
+* To install a package from a local directory, move the directory to `packages` and use the following format: `dir:package-name`.